-Curve by Cache Coeur became our favorite nursing pads the moment we put them on; they have many perks that other brands do not offer.
-They are thicker than average, however, they do not feel bulky while you are wearing them.
-Their shape and contour help them to lay seamlessly under a bra.
-There is even a small indentation for the nipple so you do not experience any points of pressure.
-The antibacterial mesh lining is very breathable and wicks away moisture from your skin helping you feel dry and fresh.
+The Curve by Cache Coeur instantly became our favorite nursing pads as they offer many perks that other brands do not.
+They are thicker than average; however, they do not feel bulky while you are wearing them, plus their shape and contour help them to lay seamlessly under a bra.
+There is even a slight indentation for the nipple, so you do not experience any points of pressure.
+The antibacterial mesh lining is very breathable and wicks away moisture from your skin, helping you feel dry and fresh.
 The super-absorbent core layer locks away all leaks for up to 9 hours in the daytime version.
-We love that one pair can last so long, so you don't have to worry about changing out your pads as often, or bringing along extras when you are out and about.
+We love that one pair can last so long, so you don't have to worry about changing out your pads as often or bringing along extras when you are out and about.
 Curve pads come in 3 different sizes with varying levels of absorbency to suit your needs.
 They are machine washable, and Cache Coeur recommends using a washing net to keep them in tip-top condition.

-Some users noted that the contour of the pads may not be perfect for every breast shape, which may allow them to shift around during wear, or not be as comfortable.
+Some users noted that the pads' contour might not be perfect for every breast shape, which may allow them to shift around during wear, or they may be less comfortable.
 However, we appreciate that they have a contour with a seam.
-Curve pads are also some of the most expensive on the market and cost more than 2x as much as the next in line.
+The Curve pads are also some of the most expensive on the market, costing nearly twice as much as the next contender in line.
 However, we feel that the cost is justified, as one pair will last you all day, during which time you may use 3-4 pairs of a different brand.
-You can get away with purchasing fewer pads, as long as you are ok with frequent laundering.
+You can get away with purchasing fewer pads as long as you are ok with frequent laundering.
 Overall, we love the Curve pads.
 They are what we would use ourselves, and we highly recommend them to any nursing mother.

 We are a bit disappointed by the adhesive strips.
 There are two small rectangles on either side of the pad meant to stick to your clothes and hold the whole thing in place.
-We found that the stickiness is not very strong, and doesn't last as long as we would like.
-If you wear these to bed and move around during the night, the adhesive has a tendency to stick to itself and crumple inside your bra.
-While they are contoured, the shape of the Stay Dry pads does not form very well to the breast and may show through clothes.
-Despite these drawbacks, Lansinoh pads are our top choice of the disposables we tested.
+We found that the stickiness is not very strong and doesn't last as long as we would like.
+If you wear these pads to bed and toss and turn throughout the night, the adhesive tends to stick to itself and crumples inside your bra.
+While they are contoured, the pads' shape does not form very well to the breast and may show through clothes.
+Despite these drawbacks, Lansinoh pads are our top choice of the disposables contenders we tested.
 Even if you choose to use washable pads, we recommended having a few of these around as backups, as they can come in handy if you ever run out.

 BabyBliss Bamboo pads are made from a blend of cotton and bamboo terrycloth fabric on the inside and have a microfiber core with a water-resistant polyester outer.
 They have a deep contour that lays flush against your skin and helps the pad stay put during wear.
 We did not experience any leaks or sogginess while wearing the BabyBliss pads.
 They come with a mesh wash bag and are machine washable, but BabyBliss recommends using the cool setting on both washer and dryer.
-There are three different sizes available so you can choose based on your breast size and typical leakage amount.
-Many users report that these Bamboo pads are highly durable, and they come in a large pack, so you may never have to repurchase.
+There are three different sizes available to choose from based on your breast size and typical leakage amount.
+Many users report that these Bamboo pads are highly durable, and they come in a large pack, so you may never have to repurchase them.

 Unfortunately, the terry cloth texture of the inner lining is not as soft as we would like.
 For those with sensitive or cracked nipples, the material can feel a bit abrasive.
 It may be more likely to stick to the skin (ouch!) than a smoother texture.
-In order to create the round contoured shape of the pads, there is a seam in both the outer and inner layers.
-The manufacturer was thoughtful enough to place the seams on opposite sides of the pad, but they are still noticeable when wearing and may cause some discomfort.
-If you do not have issues with sensitivity and are looking for a durable, and budget-friendly product, the BabyBliss Bamboo is a good choice.
+A seam creates the pads' round contoured shape in both the outer and inner layers, and the manufacturer was thoughtful enough to place the seams on opposite sides of the pad, but they are still noticeable when wearing and may cause some discomfort.
+If you do not have issues with sensitivity and are looking for a durable and budget-friendly product, the BabyBliss Bamboo is a good choice.

 Bamboobies washable nursing pads have been a longtime favorite for many moms.
 During testing, our breastfeeding mom said that these are so comfortable that she couldn't tell where the pad started and stopped.
 The ultra-thin liners are indiscernible under clothing, and the bamboo velour inner lining is gentle on sensitive nipples.
 It also has good wicking properties to keep you from feeling soggy.
 We tested both the day version and the blue circular night pads.
-We found that the night version is a bit bulkier, but has much better absorbency, and maybe good for mommas who leak more heavily.
+We noticed that the night version is a tad bulkier yet has much better absorbency, making them a good choice for mommas who leak more heavily.

-On that note, some moms may find Bamboobies to be too thin, and not absorbent enough for their needs.
+On that note, some moms may find Bamboobies to be too thin and not absorbent enough for their needs.
 There is no contour to the fabric, but we appreciate that there are no seams either.
-Some users say that the heart shape helps them form more readily to the shape of your breast, while others say that the irregular shape made it a bit hard to correctly position the pad.
+Some users say the heart shape helps them form more readily to the breast's shape, while others say the irregular shape made it a bit hard to position the pad correctly.
 However, we have very few complaints when it comes to Bamboobies, and we love them for their offer of discreet protection.

 Ameda ComfortGel pads are ideal for soothing nipples that are sore and chapped from breastfeeding.
 The smooth gel surface prevents further agitation from chaffing and may offer a cooling effect that eases discomfort.
-Unlike many other gel pads, these have tiny holes in the center that allow some airflow.
-This balanced out the moist environment with an element of breathability.
+Unlike many other gel pads, these have tiny holes in the center that allow some airflow, which balances out the moist environment with an element of breathability.
 Many moms store their pads in the refrigerator or freezer to amp up the cooling sensation.
 The ComfortGels are reusable for up to 6 days when properly cared for, allowing you to get the most out of every pair.

-When using and reusing these gel pads, it is imperative that you follow cleaning instructions in order to prevent potential infections.
-We also noticed that the circumference gets smaller after each use, and provides less coverage, so they may not be usable for the full 6 days.
-But if you are looking for some relief from the soreness that can come with newborn breastfeeding, the Ameda ComfortGel breast pads may be just what you need.
+When using and reusing these gel pads, it is necessary to follow the suggested cleaning instructions to reduce and prevent the possibility of infections.
+We also noticed that the circumference gets smaller after each use and provides less coverage, so they may not be usable for the entire six days.
+But, if you seek some relief from the soreness that can come with breastfeeding, the Ameda ComfortGel breast pads may be just what you need.

-These pads are much less contoured than others.
-Some moms like that as they keep down the "pointiness", but some feel that it is not deep enough to prevent creasing around the edges.
+These pads are much less contoured than others, and while some moms like that as they keep down the "pointiness," others feel that it is not deep enough to prevent creasing around the edges.
 Even with the minimal contour, there is still a seam straight through the middle of the pad that could cause discomfort.
-The terry cloth is not as soft as other fabrics and it tends to pill after multiple washes.
-Our tester noted that when the pad is full, it does not wick very well, and you may be left feeling soggy.
-In the end, we found that these pads are very similar to other pads in our review, but are more expensive and do not perform quite as well.
-If you like the design, we recommending taking a look at BabyBliss Bamboo pads instead.
+The terry cloth is not as soft as other fabrics, and it tends to pill after multiple washes.
+Our tester noted that it does not wick very well when the pad is full, leaving you feeling soggy.
+In the end, we found that these pads are very similar to other pads in our review but are more expensive and do not perform quite as well.
+Therefore, if you like the design, we recommend taking a look at BabyBliss Bamboo pads instead.

-Medela Disposable pads are another popular choice for many moms.
-They are reliably absorbent and come individually wrapped to ensure they stay sanitary until opened.
+Medela Disposable pads are another popular choice for many lactating mommas.
+They are reliably absorbent, plus they come individually wrapped for hygiene and convenience; simply stash them in your purse or diaper bag for on-the-go use.
 They are lightly contoured and have two adhesive strips on the backside to fix the pad to your bra.
-The material on the inside and out help to actively pull moisture away from the skin, so you never feel soggy or damp.
+The material on the inside and out wicks away moisture from the skin, so you never feel soggy or damp.

-They are a bit smaller than Lansinoh pads and much thicker in the center, so they may create more of a bulge under your shirt.
+Although these pads are slightly smaller than Lansinoh, they are much thicker in the center, creating more of a bulge under your shirt.
 The adhesive on the backside is not very strong, and we found that if the pad gets too wet, it loses the stickiness altogether.
 Although we did not experience any leaks during testing, these pads seem to reach their maximum absorbency sooner than some others.
 Medela pads are definitely capable, but a bit underwhelming.
 If you are looking for a top-performing disposable in the same price range, we believe Lansinoh is the better choice.

 Our least favorite part about the NuAngel pads is the bulkiness.
 The multilayered cotton is not contoured and is not very flexible.
 The shape shows through most clothing and may feel a bit stiff while wearing.
 Our tester compared the feeling to that of stuffing your bra.
 Many users also mention that the pads do not wash well.
 They may shrink or become rough over time and tend to bunch up and wrinkle when they come out of the dryer.
 If you don't mind the potential bulk, and prefer natural materials over synthetic, the NuAngel breast pads are a good choice.